GTez/TezzyBird/README.md

 - [ ] Night Mode
 - [ ] Multiple resolution support
 - [ ] High Score System
-- [ ] If the Stamina system remains put a UI Element in place.
-- [ ] Fix bullshit bird hitbox

 ### 1.1 - Scope Creep
 - [ ] Port it to Windows